drego85/Why-VLC-NEED-to-enforce-HTTPS/README.md

 Eventually, it would be possible to use a specific target calling the -T option and the network interface with the -I one.
 If no target is specified, all connected hosts of the network could become a potential target.

-# Blocking executable downloads in HTTP as Browser Security Features
+# Tickets to improve Browser Security
 Multiple tickets has been opened to Chrome Bug Tracker, Mozilla Firefox BugTracker and Tor Project's TorBrowser one in order to implement a feature to natively block or provide a big-red-warning (like for wrong TLS certificates) for users downloading executable code over HTTP in clear text.

 That would likely obbly any software distribution to happen over an encrypted and authenticated channel.